 Asynchronous direct-to-consumer telehealth

-Although most rapid access appointments happen virtually in real time, direct-to-consumer care can also share important information before and after the on-demand visit at different times, or asynchronously.
+Although most appointments happen virtually in real time, direct-to-consumer care can also share important information before and after the on-demand visit at different times, or asynchronously.

 Tip: Be aware of potential fraud or identity theft.
 Often a patient can confirm their identity by logging into your telehealth platform with a verified account.
-At the start of each visit you can also verify a patient’s government ID and confirm their name, address, and device location, if possible.
+You can confirm a patient’s identity using a government-issued ID or other document at the start of each visit.

 Benefits for health care providers